Preston-Landers/speakur-discussion/README.md

   Currently the software only supports Google and Facebook user accounts.
 That means in order to host this yourself you must register an 'application' with Google and/or Facebook and get an API key, and then add that to your Firebase account.

-  I would like to support a self-contained user registration system.
+  I would like to support a self-contained user registration system which uses Firebase Simple Auth.

 * FIREBASE WARNING: resumeSession() was canceled: Auth token is expired.